Kapaleeshwarar Temple: Legend

-The temple's name is derived from the words kapāla (head) and Īśvara an alias of lord Shiva.
-According to the Puranas, during the meeting of Brahma and Shiva at top of Mount Kailash Brahma failed to show the due respect to Shiva.
-Due to this, Shiva plucked off one of Brahma's heads (kapalams).
-In an act of penance, Brahma came down to the site of Mylapore and installed a Lingam to please Shiva.
-This place is known as Sukra Puri, Veda Puri, among many other names including "Kailaye Mayilai and Mayilaye Kayilai "which means this place is equal to kailash.
-Goddess Karpagambal, a form of Shiva's consort Parvati, due to a curse became a pea-hen and did penance here to get back her original personality.
-Shiva's son Murugan received the spear (Sakthi Vel) for the destruction of a demon from Parvati here.
+The temple's name is derived from the words kapala (head) and Ishvara, an epithet of Shiva.
+According to the Puranas, during the meeting of the deities Brahma and Shiva at top of Mount Kailash, Brahma failed to show the due respect to Shiva.
+Due to this, Shiva plucked off one of the five heads (kapala) of Brahma.
+In an act of penance, Brahma came down to the site of Mylapore and installed a lingam to please Shiva.
+This place is known as Sukra Puri, Veda Puri, among many other names including "Kailaye Mayilai" and "Mayilaye Kayilai" (lit.
+'Mylapore is Kailash').
+According to regional legend, Shiva's consort Parvati (Karpagambal), due to a curse became a pea-hen and did penance here to get back her original form.
+Her son Murugan received the spear (vel) for the destruction of a demon from Parvati here.
 Brahma had worshipped here to get rid of his ego and get back his power to create.
 The four Vedas have worshipped here.
-Sukracharya worshipped the Lord here and got back his lost eye.
-Rama has worshipped here and won the war against Ravana and brought back Sita from Lanka.
-The daughter of Sivanesa Chettiar Angam Poompavai got her lost life due to snake bite was later resurrected here by the powers of Thirugnana Sambandar.
-Vayilar Nayanar, a saiva saint, attained salvation here and Mylapore is also the birth place of Thiruvalluvar who wrote the Thirukkural.
-In Thevaram special mention is made about the beautiful Madaveedhi as "Malgun Mathri Thavazhum Maada Veedhi Mylappil Ullar".
-Thiruganana Sambandar, Arunagirinathar have sung the glory of Karpagambal, Singara Velar.
-The 10-day festival during March / April is a treat to watch and Arubathu Moovar festival is attended by lakhs of devotees every year.
+Shukra worshipped Shiva here and got back his lost eye.
+The daughter of Sivanesa Chettiar Angam Poompavai, who died due to snake bite, was resurrected here by the powers of the Nayanar saint Sambandar.
+Vayilar, another Nayanar saint, attained salvation here.

 History

-The commonly held view is that the temple was built in the 7th century CE by the ruling Pallavas.
-This view is based on references to the temple in the hymns of the Nayanars (which, however, place it by a sea shore).
-Thirugnanasambandar's 6th song in Poompavaipathikam and Arunagirinathar's 697th song in Thirumylai Thirupugazh, make clear reference to the Kapaleeswarar temple being located by a seashore.
+The temple is generally thought to be built in the 7th century CE by the ruling Pallavas.
+This view is based on references to the temple in the hymns of the Nayanar saints.
+However, the Nayanar Sambandar and the saint Arunagirinathar make clear reference to the Kapaleeshwarar temple being located by a seashore.
 There are inscriptions dating back to 12th century inside the temple.
 The temple's 120 ft gopuram (gateway tower) was built during 1906 with stucco figures adorning it.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.